onfido/pyonfido/README.md

 # Installation

-You can either obtain pyonfido from PyPi (NOTE: IN PROGRESS, WILL NOT WORK):
+You can either obtain pyonfido from PyPi:

     $ pip install pyonfido